Gay / Bisexual / Transgender / Queer or Questioning

 National Gay and Lesbian Task Force – works to eliminate prejudice, violence and injustice against gay, lesbian, bisexual and transgender people at local, state and national levels, Washington, DC.

-The National LGBT Bar Association – a national association of lawyers, judges and other legal professionals, law students, activists, and affiliates lesbians, gay, bisexual, transgender organizations.
-The LGBT Bar promotes justice in and through the legal profession for the LGBT community in all its diversity.
-The LGBT bar aspires to improve the quality of life for LGBT legal practitioners until the time that LGBT legal professionals are recognized without discrimination, stigma or negative bias, Washington, DC.
+The National LGBT Bar Association – a national association of lawyers, judges and other legal professionals, law students, activists, and affiliated lesbian, gay, bisexual and transgender legal organizations.
+The LGBT Bar promotes justice in and through the legal profession for the LGBT community in all its diversity, Washington, DC.

 National Resource Center on LGBT Aging – is the country's first and only technical assistance resource center aimed at improving the quality of services and supports offered to lesbian, gay, bisexual and transgender (LGBT) older adults.
 Established in 2010 through a federal grant, the NRCLGBT provides training, technical assistance and educational resources to aging providers, LGBT organizations and LGBT older adults.
 The center is led by Services & Advocacy for Gay, Lesbian, Bisexual & Transgender Elders (SAGE) in partnership with 10 leading organizations from around the country, New York, NY.